zephyrhours/zephyrhours.github.io/README.md

 **Zengfu Hou(侯增福)**

-He is currently pursuing the Ph.D. degree in school of information and electronics from Beijing Institute of Technology, where he is engaged in hyperspectral anomaly detection, hyperspectral target detection, hyperspectral change detection, and target tracking in hyperspectral video.
+In June 2023, I earned my Ph.D. from Beijing Institute of Technology (BIT) with a major in Information and Communication Engineering.
+From July 2023 to June 2025, I was employed by Beijing Honor Terminal Co.,Ltd. as a senior engineer in graphics and image algorithm.
+And I am currently a lecturer at the School of Information and Electrical Engineering, Hebei University of Engineering (HUE).

+My research interests are pattern recognition and hyperspectral image processing, including anomaly detection, target detection, change detection and object tracking, image quality assessment, etc..

 ## Publications